astridx/meinblog/content/posts/joomla/3erstAnsichtFrontend.en.md

 Copy the files in the `administrator` folder into the `administrator` folder of your Joomla 4 installation.
 Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.

 Install your component as described in part one, after you have copied all the files.
 Joomla will set up namespaces for you during installation.
-2.

-Then open the address `JOOMLA4/index.php?option=com_foos&view=foo` in a browser.
+2. then open the address `JOOMLA4/index.php?option=com_foos&view=foo` in a browser.
 You will see the frontend view you just created.

 ![Joomla View in Frontend](/images/j4x3x1.png)